 1) Create a three day weekend…sorta!

-If your job offers the option or working from home, make arrangements to do so on a Friday and make anywhere your office!
+If your job offers the option of working from home, make arrangements to do so on a Friday and make anywhere your office!
+If your employer has something like Sharepoint in place, then you can stay connected with your work using your mobile device.
+Visit the Bamboo Solutions website to learn how you can enhance Sharepoint even further.
 Granted you still have to work but you have to admit that work isn’t THAT bad with a beautiful view and then you have the remainder of your weekend all to yourself.

 2) Pack a bag!